top of page

 Choosing The Right Company To Carry Out Your Electric Hybrid Battery and High Voltage System Repairs.

-At present there’s no legislation in place to stop unqualified persons from working on high voltage batteries and associated systems and while appreciating that people are generally pre-disposed to want to save money where possible, it should be said, a person wouldn't think repairs on household electrical system was a good idea unless qualified to do so, so why would it seem a good idea to take the same risk while working on vehicle high-voltage systems?
+At present there’s no legislation in place to stop unqualified persons from working on high voltage batteries and associated systems but that doesn't mean that any insurance will be valid if not qualified to do so and while appreciating that people are generally pre-disposed to want to save money where possible, it should be said, that a person wouldn't think repairs on household electrical system was a good idea unless qualified, so why would it seem a good idea to take the same risk while working on vehicle high-voltage systems?

 The following guidelines are set out by the Institute of the Motor Industry